 When you meet with Niels Feijen you’d better prepare

 His first big tournament this year, after an elbow injury that kept him from pool for months, was the World Pool Masters and guess what, he won.
-His protestant work ethic; hard work, understanding the enhanced value of scholarship, rational systematization, and investing the money he earned in becoming a better player is what makes him the player he is.
+His work ethic, understanding the enhanced value of scholarship, rational systematization, and investing the money he earned in becoming a better player is what makes him the player he is.
 Niels is often compared to a robot, because of this work ethic.
 He’s ‘The Terminator’ for a reason.
 Some say he’s not talented, but he is.
 More than others.
 He’s a strong beast mentally and puts in a lot of effort to become better at every aspect of the game.

 Cycling with Niels Feijen